Skip to content

 export type App = typeof app

-We may use the client as follows:
+We can use the client as follows:

 typescript